FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 These commands read as follows:

 1. Copy SSL certificate files to the server.
-2. Log into the server as the inversoft user.
+2. Log into the server as the fusionauth user.
 3. Make a new directory for our application's SSL certificate files (the application will be deployed in this directory as well).
 4. Copy the SSL certificate files to the directory.
 5. Change the ownership of the directory and the files so they are owned by the application user.